leandroadonis86/5G-CPE_NR500-EA-Router/README.md

 Device keeps rebooting or sets to default manufacture configuration and you don't know why?

-- 1st this device does not reboot or change configuration by himself.
+- 1st this device does not reboot or change configuration by itself, someone did it.
 - Check "Vulnerability" to see the cause.
 - Block all external unkwon access to the router access with `iptables`.